umbraco/rfcs/cms/0024-element-data-storage.md

 1. Element Data reuse
 2. Pickers (UI) for selecting elements
-3. Tooling for updating/sync'ing variants using element data
+3. Tooling for updating/sync'ing variants using Element Data
+4. Simplify deployment and data integrity of Element Data

 ## Motivation